wp-cli/handbook/restful/index.md

 ## Supporters

-This project is possible thanks to the backing of many generous organizations and individuals.
+This project is made possible thanks to the backing of many generous organizations and individuals.

 ### Platinum